• Home

 Symptoms:-

-Common signs are sudden numbness, weakness (especially one side), confusion, trouble speaking / understanding, vision loss, severe headache, dizziness, or loss of balance.
+Common signs are sudden numbness, weakness (especially on one side), confusion, trouble speaking/understanding, vision loss, severe headache, dizziness, or loss of balance.

 Face drooping